 Written work: Externs must submit samples of written work generated during the field placement.
 Written work must demonstrate legal research, legal writing and analysis, and the application of legal principles.
 Written work must be critiqued by the supervising attorney or judge.
 Externs must redact work prior to submission to comply with confidentiality rules of the workplace.
 Externs must keep copies of all written work submitted.

 Evaluations: At the conclusion of the semester, externs must evaluate the placement and the supervising attorney must evaluate the extern.
 Externs must provide supervisors with the evaluation form and the relevant due date.

-Time Sheets: you will be preparing and submitting time sheets on a monthly basis documenting your time worked in the filed placement.
-The time sheets must be signed by your supervising attorney or judge.
+Timesheets: Externs will be preparing and submitting time sheets on a monthly basis documenting time worked in the filed placement.
+The timesheets must be signed by the supervising attorney or judge.

 Course Component Assignments: In addition to preparing Activity Journals, Written Samples of Work, Evaluations and Timesheets, externs will also be required to participate in the course component.

-- 14. Late Penalty: Late journals are subject to a time penalty of 1/2 hour per field placement unit for each school day beyond the due date that the document is late.
-The submission date is determined by the email date or the date/time assigned by the TWEN drop box for that assignment.
+14. Late Penalty: Late journals are subject to a time penalty of 1/2 hour per field placement unit for each school day beyond the due date that the document is late.
+The submission date is determined by the email date or the date/time assigned for that assignment.

-20. Failing a Prior Off Campus Field Placement : Students who have failed to complete an off campus field placements or who have received a grade of “fail” in an off campus field placement are not subsequently eligible to enroll in an off campus field placement.
+20. Failing a Prior Off Campus Field Placement: Students who have failed to complete an off campus field placement or who have received a grade of “fail” in an off campus field placement are not subsequently eligible to enroll in an off campus field placement.